decentralized-identity/sidetree/docs/protocol.md

 ## Sidetree DIDs

-A Sidetree DID is simply the _operation hash_ of the initial create operation, it is also intentionally the hash of the encoded DID Document given as the create operation payload, prefixed by the Sidetree DID method name.
+A Sidetree DID is simply the _operation hash_ of the initial create operation, it is also intentionally the hash of the encoded DID Document given as the create operation payload (_original DID Document_), prefixed by the Sidetree method name.

-Since the requester is in control of the initial DID Document, the requester can deterministically know the DID to be created before the create operation is anchored on the blockchain.
+Since the requester is in control of the _original DID Document_, the requester can deterministically calculate the DID before the create operation is anchored on the blockchain.

 # Sidetree Operation Batching